krlz-dev/codiva-aws-icons/README.md

 ## Available Icons

-All AWS service icons are available with the prefix `codiva-aws:`.
+All AWS service icons are available with the prefix `aws:`.
 For example:
-- codiva-aws:lambda
+- aws:lambda
-- codiva-aws:s3
+- aws:s3
-- codiva-aws:ec2
+- aws:ec2
-- codiva-aws:dynamodb
+- aws:dynamodb

 ## License